Kyrgyzstan – Uzbekistan Tour

 statue of Gagarin in Kyrgyzstan

-Overnight in yurt camp – 2 people in a yurt, facilities are outside (Western toilet and shower)
+Overnight in yurt camp – facilities are outside (Western toilet and shower)

 songkul-kyrgyzstan

+After breakfast, we will visit a workshop where local women produce traditional shyrdak carpets from felt.
+The workshop is a women’s cooperative.
 Today we will depart from Kochkor towards another mountain lake, Song Kul.
 The lake is not too far from Kochkor, but due to the bad road conditions, it will still be quite a long and bumpy ascent.
 Song Kul is at an altitude of 3,016m above sea level.
 The nomads pass their summer on the jailoo (summer pasture) with their animals.
 You will see herds of horses and sheep grazing on meadows full of Edelweiss.
 If you like, you can go for a short horse ride.
 Accommodation and dinner will be in a traditional Kyrgyz yurt.
 You can taste kymyz (mare’s milk) and watch the shepherd’s wife preparing bread and cheese.
-We will also get a chance to watch Ulak Tartysh, a traditional spectacle of horsemanship.
+It is possible to go hiking or optionally horse riding.
+Lunch and Dinner in the Yurt camp.

-Overnight in yurt – 2 people in a yurt, facilities are outside (Western toilet, shower with heated water)
+Overnight in yurt –facilities are outside (Western toilet, shower with heated water)

-After breakfast, we must return to Bishkek.
+After leisurely breakfast, we must return to Bishkek.
 We will arrive in the late afternoon.
-Upon arrival, you can have some free time for rest or shopping.
-Farewell dinner in a local restaurant.
+Check in at the hotel.
+Kyrgyz farewell dinner.

-After dinner, transfer to the airport to catch the flight from Bishkek to Tashkent on Uzbekistan Airways (9:00 PM – 9:20 PM).
+In the afternoon, transfer to the airport to catch the one-hour flight to Tashkent on Uzbekistan Airways.
 Upon arrival at Tashkent Airport, meet your Uzbek guide and driver and transfer to the hotel.
+Independent dinner.

-Welcome to Uzbekistan!
-Today, you will begin an authentic journey deep into the remarkable history of Uzbekistan.
-Where better to start than a tour of Tashkent?
-The largest city in Central Asia is a curious blend of Islamic and Soviet influences.
-Visit the Old City area of Tashkent where you will find the Khast Imom Complex which contains the ancient holy Quran of Caliph Osman.
-Experience the bustling crowds of traders at Chor-Su Bazaar.
-Visit Amir Temur Square to view the statue of the great conqueror and next to it, the grand Independence Square.
+After breakfast, we visit the Old City area of Tashkent where you will find the Khast Imom Complex which contains the ancient holy Quran of Caliph Osman.
+We will then experience the bustling crowds of traders at Chor-Su Bazaar, the city’s main market.
+We will also have the opportunity to experience a ride on the beautifully decorated Tashkent Metro.
 We complete the city tour of Tashkent with a visit to the Applied Arts Museum.

 Karakalpakstan Khorezm Uzbekistan